bendikwa/bendikwa.github.io/_posts/2025-02-06-deploying-grampsweb-on-kubernetes.markdown

 # Profit!

 There are, of course, many things you can do to improve the setup.
-Securing the redis instance is one, moving common `Grampsweb` config to a `Config Map` is another, but this covers the basic exercise of getting your instance running.
+Securing the redis instance is one, [moving common Grampsweb config to a ConfigMap](https://complicated.bendikwa.com/kubernetes/grampsweb/genealogy/Improving-Grampsweb-kubernetes-setup-with-Config-Map/) is another, but this covers the basic exercise of getting your instance running.